In Pre-AP Algebra 2, students solidify and extend the understanding of functions and data analysis developed in prior courses.

 Course at a Glance

-Pre-AP Algebra 2 has four main units.
+Pre-AP Algebra 2 has four main units, with two options for Unit 4.
 Their key topics and recommended length are outlined here:

 These resources support teachers as they design instruction for each unit, but do not constitute a full day-by-day curriculum.
 They are intended to be used alongside local school or district materials to address objectives of the course framework: